diegoceccarelli/json-wikipedia/README.md

     mvn install

-and import the project in your new maven project added the the dependency:
+and import the project in your new maven project adding the dependency:

     <dependency>
 	    <groupId>it.cnr.isti.hpc</groupId>